 - excessive fussiness

-Doctors will listen to the heart with a stethoscope.
-They will also check for abnormal breathing patterns and any changes in skin color.
+Doctors will listen to the heart with a stethoscope and check for abnormal breathing patterns and any changes in skin color.

-They may also need to run other tests for heart function, including measuring blood pressure, the amount of oxygen in the blood, and pulse rate.
-Also, doctors will usually use an echocardiogram to take pictures of the heart valves.
+They may need to run other tests for heart function, including measuring blood pressure, the amount of oxygen in the blood, and pulse rate.
+Doctors will also usually use an echocardiogram to take pictures of the heart valves.

 Doctors also need to determine the duration of the heart murmur and its exact location in the heart.

-These tests help doctors determine the cause of the heart murmur, as well as its intensity, its severity, and whether or not it is causing symptoms.
+These tests help doctors determine the cause of the heart murmur, its intensity, its severity, and whether or not it is causing symptoms.

-Abnormal heart murmurs, however, are a symptom of an underlying condition that may require treatment.
+However, abnormal heart murmurs are a symptom of an underlying condition that may require treatment.

 Doctors will recommend treatments that reduce blood pressure to improve blood flow across the valve, reduce damage to the valve, or both.
-For example, people may require medications such as:
+For example, people may require medications including:

 - ACE inhibitors